BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 Again, remember that you can look at this transaction using a blockchain explorer: [https://live.blockcypher.com/btc-testnet/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2/](https://live.blockcypher.com/btc-testnet/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2/)

-You may note a warning about our data being in an "unknown protocol".
-If we were designing some regular use of OP_RETURN data, we'd probably mark it with a special prefix, to mark that protocol.
-So, our actual OP_RETURN data might be something like "CONTRACTS3b110a164aa18d3a5ab064ba93fdce62".
-We don't have any such prefix, so we've opted not to muddy the dataspace.
+You may note a warning about the data being in an "unknown protocol".
+If you were designing some regular use of OP_RETURN data, you'd probably mark it with a special prefix, to mark that protocol.
+Then, the actual OP_RETURN data might be something like "CONTRACTS3b110a164aa18d3a5ab064ba93fdce62".
+This example didn't use a prefix to avoid muddying the data space.

 [Coinsecrets](http://coinsecrets.org/) offers another interesting way to look at OP_RETURN data.
 It does its best to keep abreast of protocols, so that it can tell you who is doing what in the blockchain.
-Here's our transaction there: [https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2](https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2)
+Here's thisour transaction there: [https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2](https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2)

 ### Summary: Sending a Raw Transaction to an OP_RETURN